 Alternatively, the station also links to various villages and local towns in the area surrounding Bristol.
-If you would like to spend a day or two exploring more typical, small town English life, or ramble around the countryside, this is a great place to stay for that convenience.
+If you would like to spend a day or two exploring more typical, small-town English life, or ramble around the countryside, this is a great place to stay for that convenience.

 The area owes its name to the 12th century Temple Church.
-Whilst partially ruined by bombing during World War II, the outer walls still stand as testament to the buildings enduring beauty.
+Whilst partially ruined by bombing during World War II, the outer walls still stand as a testament to the buildings enduring beauty.

 The Church itself gets its name from being built on the site of a previous Knights Templar Church.
 The circular footprint of that ancient church can still be seen within the walls of the newer square church.

 Next to the church, the historic graveyard has been converted into the public Temple Garden.
 The leafy park is surrounded by pubs, restaurants, and bakeries, and makes a lovely place to relax with a picnic.